Mrwhononumber/Pokedex/README.md

 * Search for a specific Pokemon

-* View pokemon details as well as possible evolutions if exists
+* View pokemon details as well as possible evolutions if any available

 # Implementation features